vormwald/jekyll-blahg/README.md

 The Tailwind CSS file and definition file is `./_tailwind.css`.
 It will be processed by the Tailwind CLI and it's content will be put into any `*.tailwindcss` files in your repo.
 For example, see `assets/css/styles.tailwindcss`

 To learn more about the gem head over to https://github.com/vormwald/jekyll-tailwindcss

+### What If I want tailwind v3?

+See the `v3` branch, and how it includes:
+* ruby-tailwindcss pinned to a 3.4 version
+* tailwind.config.js with a setting in _config.yml
+* a CSS file with frontmatter that gets converted